anton-seaice/compound/README.md

 To Run:

-output from cesmIndeces is needed for everything else output from cesmPrecTsMonthly is needed for cesmCompoundsImpact
+output from cesmIndeces is needed for all other cesm analysis output from cesmPrecTsMonthly is needed for cesmCompoundsImpact

+similarly, output from cmipIndeces and cmipPrTs is needed for the other workbooks.

 Descriptions:

-1. cesmIndeces
+1. cesmIndeces/cmipIndeces
 - Calculates monthly indeces (for indeces included in utils/_indexDefinitions.py)
 - Calculates warm season averages (time periods defined in utils/_indexDefinitions.py)